Last Updated on December 11, 2024

 GitHub is an incredibly useful git code management system, yet you shouldn’t underestimate its security.
 It is important to follow simple steps to protect your intellectual property and assets, which source code is.
 You can use the features GitHub provides, though don’t forget that GitHub is a service.
 And as any other SaaS it operates in accordance with the Shared Responsibility Model.
 What does it mean?
 The security of your source code is your own duty under the Shared responsibility Model.

 With the plethora of features available on GitHub, make sure that you use all necessary ones that will help you to build a reliable secure space for your DevOps team’s continuous coding.
+Utilizing the GitHub Advanced Security feature is crucial to protect against security risks and improve overall GitHub safety.

 Comments are closed.